Scan Science and Technology

 INTRODUCTION: Lipo-alkaloid (LA) is a kind of C19 -norditerpenoid alkaloid in Aconitum species, which usually contains an aconitane skeleton and one or two fatty acid residues.
 OBJECTIVE: To qualify and quantify the fatty acids and lipo-alkaloids in Aconitum Carmichaelii.
 METHODOLOGY: An ultra-high performance liquid chromatography-triple quadrupole-mass spectrometry (UHPLC-QQQ-MS) method was established to quantify LAs, while the free fatty acids were identified by gas chromatography-mass spectrometry (GC-MS) and ultra-high performance liquid chromatography-quadrupole-time-of-flight-mass spectrometry (UHPLC-Q-TOF-MS).
 RESULTS: Six major LAs (1-6) containing linoleic, palmitic, and oleic acid residues as side chains were quantified.
 Eighteen fatty acids were determined by GC-MS, and 15 were detected as the side chains of LAs.
 The LAs containing these 15 fatty acid residues accounted for about a third of the total identified LAs.
 Moreover, the contents of linoleic, palmitic, and oleic acids were highest.
 In addition, 12 oxygenated fatty acids were also identified by UHPLC-Q-TOF-MS for the first time.
 CONCLUSION: The positive correlation between free fatty acids and LAs in A. Carmichaelii indicated that the types and contents of LAs were influenced by free fatty acids.

-Ying Xu – 2nd expert on this subject based on the ideXlab platform
+Ying Xu – One of the best experts on this subject based on the ideXlab platform.

 mother root of Aconitum Carmichaelii debeaux exerts antinociceptive effect in complet freund s adjuvant induced mice roles of dynorpin kappa opioid system and transient receptor potential vanilloid type 1 ion channelJournal of Translational Medicine, 2015Co-Authors: Chao Wang, Hui Wang, Xiang-hong Jing, Shuping Chen, Tengfei Xu, Ying XuAbstract: